pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas.md

 #### About this feature

 Downloading and syncing images is a known delay element in MAAS.
 While images aren't small, and do take some time to download, we decided to try to speed up the process as much as possible.
-With the release of the MAAS 3.1 Beta2, after the region has downloaded new images, the rack controllers are now much quicker at syncing the new images.
+After the region has downloaded new images, the rack controllers are now much quicker at syncing the new images.

 #### How to take advantage of this new feature

-There is nothing required of our users to experience this improved sync performance, other than upgrading to 3.1 Beta.
+There is nothing required of our users to experience this improved sync performance, other than upgrading to 3.1.

 <a href="#heading--maas-3-1-cumulative-bug-fixes"><h3 id="heading--maas-3-1-cumulative-bug-fixes">MAAS 3.1 cumulative bug fixes</h3></a>

-MAAS 3.1 beta bug fixes can be found in the following milestones:
+MAAS 3.1 bug fixes can be found in the following milestones:

  - [MAAS 3.1 Beta5 bug fixes](https://launchpad.net/maas/+milestone/3.1.0-beta5)
  - [MAAS 3.1 Beta4 bug fixes](https://launchpad.net/maas/+milestone/3.1.0-beta4)